sheacronin/mock-website/README.md

 # sheacronin.github.io
-This is a test website created for a class.
+This is a mock website created in December 2019 for a Web Design course.